OmerAyman7107/Circuit-Simulator/README.md

 needs: the elements of the circuit, their positions and values, the number of nodes, and the mode of analysis.
 It also provides helper methods that build and update the Modified Nodal Analysis (MNA) matrix using element stamps.
-The stamps themselves change with the analysis type — capacitors and inductors contribute different stamps in transient versus AC, and diodes contribute nonlinear stamps that are updated on every Newton-Raphson iteration.
+The stamps themselves change with the analysis type; capacitors and inductors contribute different stamps in transient versus AC, and diodes contribute nonlinear stamps that are updated on every Newton-Raphson iteration.